Spring Valley High School (New York): History

+Prior to the creation of Spring Valley High School, a Union Free School was established in 1871, located at the intersection of Route 59 (East Central Avenue) and Route 45 (South Main Street) which was later the site of the Shoppers Paradise department store.
+A high school program was started in the Union Free School circa 1888.
+In 1896, a new K–12 school was constructed at 50 South Main Street.
 Records indicate that Albert Henry Goodhardt was the first clerk of the Spring Valley Board of Education after its incorporation in 1902.
 Following that, he was trustee of the Spring Valley High School for six years, and president of the Board of Education for the Village of Spring Valley for five years.